-This year The Chronicle’s Great Colleges to Work For survey is based on responses from more than 46,000 people at 281 institutions: 189 four-year colleges and universities (109 private and 80 public), and 92 two-year colleges.
-All accredited institutions in the United States with an enrollment of at least 500 were invited to participate, at no cost to them.
+This year The Chronicle’s Great Colleges to Work For survey is based on responses from over 45,000 people at 232 institutions: 155 four-year colleges (89 private and 66 public), and 77 two-year colleges.
+All accredited institutions in the United States with an enrollment of at least 500 were invited to participate, at no cost.

-Of the 2016 survey respondents, more than 8,000 were administrators, about 17,000 were faculty members, an additional 1,195 were adjunct faculty members, about 13,000 were professional staff members, and nearly 7,000 were nonexempt employees in lower-paid job categories.
-The survey was sent to more than 116,000 people, with an overall response rate of 40 percent.
+Of the 2017 respondents, 7,200 were administrators, over 15,700 were faculty members, almost 13,000 were exempt staff members, almost 2,000 were adjunct faculty members, and 7,000 were nonexempt employees in lower-paid job categories.
+The survey was sent to about 110,000 employees, with an overall response rate of 41 percent.

-The assessment was administered by ModernThink LLC, a human-resources-consulting firm based in Wilmington, Del.
-Its survey is based on an assessment that has been used in 55 "Best Places to Work" programs and more than 4,000 organizations.
-A panel of higher-education experts helped customize it for issues unique to colleges.
+The survey was administered by ModernThink LLC, a human-resources-consulting firm based in Wilmington, Del.
+It is based on a survey that has been used in 55 "Best Places to Work" programs and more than 4,000 organizations.
+A panel of higher-education experts helped to customize it for issues unique to colleges.

-Each institution was asked to submit a list of full-time employees randomly selected across four job categories: administration, faculty, exempt professional staff, and nonexempt staff.
-Adjunct faculty members were included for two-year colleges.
-The sample size, as large as either 400 or 600, was based on the number of employees in those categories.
+Each institution was asked to submit a list of full-time employees randomly selected across four job categories: administration, the faculty, exempt professional staff, and nonexempt staff.
+Adjunct faculty members were included for two-year colleges only.
+The sample size, as large as 600, was based on the number of employees in those categories.
 Institutions with fewer than 500 people in the designated categories were invited to survey the entire employee population.

-The assessment had two components: a questionnaire about institutional characteristics and a faculty/staff questionnaire about individuals’ evaluations of their institutions.
-The assessment also included an analysis of demographic data and workplace policies, including benefits, at each participating college.
-The questionnaires were administered online.
+The survey had two components: a questionnaire about institutional characteristics and a faculty/staff questionnaire about individuals’ evaluations of their institutions.
+It also included an analysis of demographic data and workplace policies, including benefits, at each participating college.
+The questionnaires were administered online this past spring.

 In the faculty/staff questionnaire, people responded to 60 statements using a five-point scale, ranging from "strongly agree" to "strongly disagree."
-The statements were categorized into various dimensions, and from those the Great Colleges recognition categories, such as collaborative governance, were determined.
+The statements were categorized into various dimensions and from those the Great Colleges recognition categories were determined, such as "collaborative governance."
 A list of the 12 categories and examples of the survey statements that form them is below.

 To determine the colleges to be recognized in each category, we divided the applicant pool into two classifications: four-year institutions and two-year institutions.
-Within each are three groups, based on total undergraduate and graduate enrollment: small (2,999 or fewer students), medium (3,000 to 9,999), and large (more than 10,000).
+Within each, we created three groups, based on total undergraduate and graduate enrollment: small (500 to 2,999 students), medium (3,000 to 9,999), and large (more than 10,000).

-Recognition in each Great Colleges category, except for diversity, was given to the 10 highest-scoring institutions in each size for four-year colleges, and to the four highest-scoring institutions in each size for two-year colleges.
-In the diversity category, three four-year and four two-year colleges were recognized.
+Recognition in each Great Colleges category, except for diversity, was given to the 10 highest-scoring institutions in each size grouping for four-year colleges, and the four highest-scoring institutions in each size grouping for two-year colleges.
+In the diversity category, three four-year and three two-year colleges were recognized.

-Honor Roll status, for four-year colleges, was given to the 10 institutions of each size cited most often across all of the recognition categories.
-For two-year colleges, Honor Roll status was given to the four institutions cited most often in each size category.
+Honor Roll status for four-year colleges was awarded to the 10 institutions in each size grouping that were cited the most often across all of the recognition categories.
+For two-year colleges, Honor Roll status was awarded to the four institutions that were cited most often in each size category.